-Mathematics is a studied by all students in Years 9 and 10.
-The determination of mathematics classes depends on student ability, attitude to learning and outcomes achieved in Stage 4.
+The determination of Mathematics classes in Years 9 and 10 depends on student ability, attitude to learning and outcomes achieved in Stage 4.
 The Stage 5 Mathematics syllabus provides three pathways of study for students.

-Stage 5.1 - all students complete learning content from this stage by the end of Year 9 or Year 10.
+Stage 5.1 - all students complete learning content from this stage by the end of Year 9 or 10.

 Stage 5.2 - learning content from this stage builds upon Stage 5.1, content would only be undertaken by students who achieve sound to high outcomes in Stage 4 learning.
-Content from Stage 5.2 may be completed by the end of Year 9 or Year 10 depending on student ability.
+Content from Stage 5.2 may be completed by the end of Year 9 or 10 depending on student ability.
 Stage 5.3 - learning content from this stage builds upon Stage 5.2, content would only be undertaken by students who achieve high to outstanding outcomes in Stage 4 learning.
-Content from Stage 5.3 is usually finished by the end of Year 10.
+Content from this stage 5.3 is usually finished by the end of Year 10.